AgileVentures/av-static-website/source/blog_articles/2017-11-15-av-ecosystem-review-running-repairs.html.markdown

   end
 ```

 Is this a new thing?
 Maybe this never worked.
-A complete overhaul of the events system is certainly looking in order.
+A complete overhaul of the events system is certainly in order.
 There's so much more clean up here, but let's fix the bleed in production first ...